Responding to a comment on UK National Debt,

 The Government have to pay interest to those who buy the bonds and bills.
 The cost of interest payments on the National debt is about £30 billion a year.

-- Who does UK Owe debt to?- look at foreign ownership of UK debt
+- Who does UK owe debt to?– including a look at foreign ownership of UK debt